11 Problems Centering Clay and Easy Ways to Fix Them

 11. The Clay Goes Off Center When You Let Go

-The good news is there is an easy way to prevent this problem.
+The good news is that there is an easy way to prevent this problem.
 Slow is the way to go.
 As a general rule whenever you are removing your hand(s) from the clay, you have to do it slowly.

 Here Are a Few More Tips to Help You Center